tannerdolby/tannerdolby.com/src/about.md

 With the JAMstack movement on the rise, I've recently taken an interest in Static Site Generators (SSG).
 In particular [11ty](https://11ty.dev), which this website is built with.

 ## Education
-I recieved my Bachelors of Science degree in Applied Mathematics from Arizona State University on May 11, 2020.
+I recieved my Bachelor of Science in Applied Mathematics from Arizona State University on May 11, 2020.
 Due to a [global pandemic](https://www.cdc.gov/coronavirus/2019-ncov/index.html), the university didn't conduct an in-person commencement ceremenony.
 Feel free to take a look at the [virtual ceremonies](https://vgradasu.z4.web.core.windows.net/asu/III/#811351).

 During my time at ASU, I worked as an Undergraduate Researcher and Supplemental Instruction leader for Differential Equations.
 My passion for mathematics and computing became most apparent to me after completing discrete math and linear algebra.
 At the moment, I don't have plans for attending grad school but I'm interested in learning about [Knot Theory](https://en.wikipedia.org/wiki/Knot_(mathematics)).